 Associate Dean of the School of Music; Director of Music Theory; Associate Professor of Music

-Prior to his arrival at Stetson University, Painter taught graduate and undergraduate courses at Eastman and the University of Rochester.
+Prior to his arrival at Stetson University, Painter taught graduate and undergraduate courses at the Eastman School of Music and the University of Rochester.
 A result of his commitment to teaching and scholarship, Painter was awarded the Outstanding Graduate Teaching Award, the Sloan Scholarship Award and the Edward Peck Curtis Teaching Award -- the highest graduate award available to graduate assistants at any of the University of Rochester's six campus branches.